-The three top reasons to consider divorce mediation over litigation, or even over collaborative family law processes, are what may be described as the “three C’s" -- Confidentiality, Control, and Cost-Cutting, as follows:
+The three top reasons to consider divorce mediation over litigation, or even over collaborative family law processes, are what may be described as the “three C’s” — Confidentiality, Control, and Cost-Cutting, as follows:

 Confidentiality and privacy: Your signed confidentiality agreement in mediation will allow you to keep all of your private information about your children, your personal issues, your property, and your finances out of the public court records.
 During litigation, and when engaging in collaborative law process, all of your private sensitive issues are revealed to people who you may not know.
 Most of what you consider private facts becomes part of the public record for complete strangers to view.
 Most importantly, in mediation, you don’t have to air your personal matters in a public court (with a court reporter taking notes) or in front of numerous people with whom you are not well acquainted and don’t trust.
 Your mediation will take place in a private room with a trusted mediator, who signs a commitment to guard all your confidences within the confines of the safe haven of your sessions.

 Control: Do you really want to give the control over the decisions about your life and your children’s lives to a judge, an arbitrator, or others who don’t know you, your needs, or your desires?
 Delegating authority to a judge or another person to decide important issues about your property, your finances, and your children puts your future at great risk.
 During the mediation process, you have control over your destiny.
 You receive legal education and workable options to inform you as to the law, with regard to your own circumstances, so that you and your spouse come up with ways to agree to the best decisions which fit your mutual needs.
 Your mediator empowers you through facilitated negotiations to create your own solutions (that are not imposed upon you) that are paramount for you, your children, and your ex-spouse.

 Mari Frank is a divorce attorney-mediator in Laguna Niguel, CA (Orange County).
 She has been featured on numerous national television shows including 48 Hours, Dateline, NBC Nightly News, and The O’Reilly Factor and in newspapers across the nation including the L.A.
 Times, The Washington Post, and The Wall Street Journal.
-She can be reached at (949) 364-1511.
-View her website and Divorce Magazine profile.